firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [X] {XX} In Chapter 3 you note that vessel function doesn’t relate well to trastuzumab distribution.
 You then conclude that “our data suggest that the tumor microenvironment and tissue- and vessel-level barriers to drug distribution could effectively limit access of drug”.
 Did your data in any way support this conclusion or is this conclusion just what you expected to find?
 	- Addressed in 68301fb.

-## High Effort

-- [ ] {RR} describe and defend MR sequences: 2d spoiled GE, not in the thesis

-- [ ] {VS} more method development; write more like physicists,
-	- Partially addressed in 21c211a for OE-MRI

-- [ ] revise contributions to add my fitting/modeling of extended tofts model

-- [ ] {TS} why ICA not fourier transform?
-	Ans was -> signal to noise.
-TS not buying that
-	SAR: you could insert a general comparison of sensitivity and SNR in Fourier Transform to rationalize why ICA is better.
-This can appear in a discussion.

-- [ ] {RR} ICA part: operator chooses number of components? how do you make the decision around n? [why have variable components at all?]
-SAR: I think it would make sense to formalize the process of choosing the numbers of components.
-This is an oft-raised points and needs addressing.

-## Moderate Effort

 - [X] {XX} In chapter 4, you note that HPG-GdF was reduced post treatment.
 One of your conclusions is that large molecular weight contrast agents are useful in such studies.
 Since you did not also include a study with a lower molecular weight agent, can you conclude that the large agent was specifically a good agent?
 	- This was already adequately addressed in the first paragraph of the discussion, but I have also added a sentence linking back to previous work from chapter 2.
 	- Addressed in 772b98b